 - Webbing and cocoons in the corners of your closet or your pantry

-- Seeing larvae on your clothes, carpets, or in the items in your pantry
+- Seeing moth larvae on your clothes, carpets, or in the items in your pantry

 How to Prevent a Clothes Moth Infestation

-- Vacuum storage bags included: 20 variety sizes space saver bags for multiple sizes of items including clothes, comforters, pillows, beddings, etc. 80%...
+- Vacuum storage bags included: 20 variety sizes space saver vacuum storage bags for multiple sizes of items including clothes, comforters, pillows,...

 - Space bags with robust double zipper: stay-on clip prevents clips from falling off the zipper or missing.
 You never have to find the bag useless only...

-- Storage bags with unique design: the unique Double-Zip design has yellow lines on the one side and blue lines on the other side.
-When you close the...
+- Vacuum seal storage bags with unique design: the unique Double-Zip design has yellow lines on the one side and blue lines on the other side.
+When you...

-- Always wash new clothes before storage, especially if you bought them from resale stores.
+- Always wash new clothing before storage, especially if you bought them from resale stores.

 - Dry-clean the clothes made of animal-based materials.
-This helps eliminate moisture from the clothes and also kills existing larvae or eggs.
+This helps eliminate moisture from the clothes and also kills existing larvae.

 - Wash your clothes before storing them for a long period, even the ones made of synthetic materials.

-- When you’re storing your clothes for a longer period, put them in airtight bags to prevent anything from entering.
+- When you’re storing your clothing for a longer period, put them in airtight bags to prevent anything from entering.